-Moist, tender Zucchini Bread, perfectly spiced with cinnamon and cloves and studded with chopped walnuts.
+Moist, tender Zucchini Bread, is perfectly spiced with cinnamon and cloves and studded with chopped walnuts.
 This is the best zucchini bread ever and the perfect way to use up all those zucchini that are growing in the garden!

 I’m feeling a little behind on my blogging game lately.
 I remember thinking before school started for Clara that once Kindergarten began we would get into a routine and find a rhythm to our days and things would feel a little easier but so far that has not been the case.